-At the CIW, CIM & CRC programs, the dogs are assigned to an inmate trainer at 18 months of age, after being raised in a puppy raiser home where they are well socialized and taught obedience skills.
+At the CIW, CIM & CRC programs, the dogs are assigned to an inmate trainer at 18 months of age, after being raised in a puppy raiser home where they are well socialized and taught basic obedience skills.
 They remain at the prison for 4-6 months.
-CST staff provides training to the inmate handlers weekly, training them to become dog trainers, behavior & service dog specialist.
+CST staff provides instruction to the inmate handlers weekly, training them to become dog trainers, canine behavior & service dog specialist.
 This is one of the longest standing prison dog programs in the nation!

 Canine Support Teams, Inc

 26500 Scott Rd